tracim/tracim/backend/doc/migrate_from_v1.md

 After migration, file is accessible in:

-    {personal_path}/migration_process/export/
+    /<your>/<migration>/<folder>/<path>/export/

 Copy folder `collection-root/agenda/` in `radicale_storage/`.

-Now you just need to start caldav:
+    cp -r export/collection-root /your/tracimv2/path/radicale_storage/

-    tracimcli caldav start
+Now when you start caldav all this data is used.

-**:warning:** If you have starting tracim and created some shared space without starting caldav you need also to start this command `tracimcli caldav agenda create` to create missing agenda.
+**:warning:** If you have starting tracim and created some shared space without starting caldav you need to start caldav and after that to start this command `tracimcli caldav agenda create` to create missing agenda.

 ## Parameter changed from v2.1 to v2.2